iksaku/jorgeglz.io/src/content/blog/2020-04-20-implementing-dark-color-scheme-with-tailwindcss/index.md

 date: 2020-04-20
 ---

-Dark mode 🌑 has been a hot topic in the UX land for quite some time, and it recently blew up with its official implementation in major Operating Systems during the last few months.

-With this trend, many websites started to generate a Dark mode version of themselves, which may enabled manually by the user, automatically based on your device's preference, or both ways.

-> ## Important Update
->
 > As of [TailwindCSS v2.0](https://blog.tailwindcss.com/tailwindcss-v2), Dark
 > mode support is now provided out of the box!
 >